More about Mahanagar Gas Limited

 | forwardEps | 110.220000 |

-MGL's current ratio being 1.084 suggests the company will have no issues paying off its short-term debt.
-With sufficient cash reserves and current assets, MGL can easily cover its immediate liabilities, reflecting solid financial health.
+MGL's current ratio being 1.084 suggests that the company has no issue servicing its short-term debt.
+Its strong liquidity position, supported by sufficient cash reserves and current assets, ensures that MGL can meet its financial obligations with ease.

 MGL's low earnings and revenue growth suggest shrinking profits are likely.
 This could reflect broader financial struggles, signaling that the company might face difficulties in sustaining its profitability.